On the Impact of Serial Dependence on Penalized Regression Methods: Abstract

-\textit{Abstract.} This paper characterizes the impact of serial dependence on the non-asymptotic estimation error bound of penalized regressions (PRs).
-Focusing on the direct relationship between the degree of cross-correlation of covariates and the estimation error bound of PRs, we show that orthogonal or weakly cross-correlated stationary AR processes can exhibit high spurious cross-correlations caused by serial dependence.
-In this respect, we study analytically the density of sample cross-correlations in the simplest case of two orthogonal Gaussian AR(1) processes.
-Simulations show that our results can be extended to the general case of weakly cross-correlated non Gaussian AR processes of any autoregressive order.
-To improve the estimation performance of PRs in a time series regime, we propose an approach based on applying PRs to the residuals of ARMA models fit on the observed time series.
-We show that under mild assumptions the proposed approach allows us both to reduce the estimation error and to develop an effective forecasting strategy.
-The estimation accuracy of our proposal is numerically evaluated through simulations.
-To assess the effectiveness of the forecasting strategy, we provide the results of an empirical application to monthly macroeconomic data relative to the Euro Area economy.
+This paper characterizes the impact of covariate serial dependence on the non-asymptotic estimation error bound of penalized regressions (PRs).
+Focusing on the direct relationship between the degree of cross-correlation between covariates and the estimation error bound of PRs, we show that orthogonal or weakly cross-correlated stationary AR processes can exhibit high spurious correlations caused by serial dependence.
+We provide analytical results on the distribution of the sample cross-correlation in the case of two orthogonal Gaussian AR(1) processes, and extend and validate them through an extensive simulation study.
+Furthermore, we introduce a new procedure to mitigate spurious correlations in a time series setting, applying PRs to pre-whitened (ARMA filtered) time series.
+We show that under mild assumptions our procedure allows both to reduce the estimation error and to develop an effective forecasting strategy.
+The estimation accuracy of our proposal is validated through additional simulations, as well as an empirical application to a large set of monthly macroeconomic time series relative to the Euro Area.

-{\bf Keywords:} serial dependence, spurious correlation, minimum eigenvalue, penalized regressions.
+{\it Keywords:} serial dependence, spurious correlation, minimum eigenvalue, penalized regressions.